-You may be able to claim workers' compensation if you've suffered a work related injury or illness.
-You may also be able to make a claim if you have a pre-existing injury or illness that worsened at work.
+You may be able to claim workers' compensation if you've been in an accident either in the workplace or as part of your work and suffered a related injury or illness.
+You may also be able to make a work injury claim if you have a pre-existing injury or illness that worsened at work.

 - lifting injuries